 Zaanse Schans Tour

-There is more to Zaanse Schans than just windmills and it is often described as an open-air museum.
-You’ll also get to see 35 historic houses, a couple of small museums and old-timey craft shops – one which sells traditional candy and another which features a clog making demonstration every ten minutes.
+There is more to Zaanse Schans than just windmills.
+You’ll also get to see 35 historic houses, a couple of small museums and old-timey craft shops – one which even features a clog making demonstration every ten minutes.

 Have you got more about what to do in Amsterdam?
 We want to hear from you!
 Comment below for a chance to get featured in the next Amsterdam newsletter

 Latest posts by Yasmine (see all)